Purging data on a regular basis plays a critical role in CRM database maintenance.

 Additionally, as this is an ongoing challenge, the process of purging data is something that you will have to undertake on a regular basis.
 That means going through the same steps on a weekly, monthly, or quarterly basis — however often you need to purge data.
 This manual approach takes valuable time from your day, and the clutter that accumulates between the cleanups affects your teams’ productivity.

-In this article, we’ll explain why ongoing data purging is a necessity and explore the various categories of data to consider for purging.
+In this article, we’ll explain why ongoing data purging is necessary and explore the various categories of data to consider for purging.
 We’ll also break down how Insycle can help maintain your CRM in neat condition, consistently free of clutter, by automating the process of purging data.

-So what are some of the common reasons why you might want to purge data from your CRM?
+So what are some common reasons you might want to purge data from your CRM?

 Why Purging Data is a Necessity For Running Efficient Sales and Marketing